ksoze84/useStateHandler/README.md

 ### Merging the state

 Overwrite the state is the default mode on hanlder.setState, but you can configure the handler to merge.
-This example is specially usefull for refactor old class components:
+This can be usefull for refactor old class components.

 ```tsx
 class CountHandler extends StateHandler<{chairs:number, tables:number, rooms:number}> {